acorg/dark-matter/README.md

 ### Install some required Cygwin packages

-These can be found and downloaded through the Cygwin setup.exe process:
+These can be found and downloaded through the Cygwin setup.exe process or using apt-cyg if downloaded:
 ```
 curl
 make